nadinesk/nadinesk.github.io/_posts/2017-05-26-hacker-new-google-big-data.markdown

 I decided to take a look at the data on [Hacker News Google BigQuery](https://cloud.google.com/bigquery/public-data/hacker-news).
 [This post](https://medium.com/@hoffa/hacker-news-on-bigquery-now-with-daily-updates-so-what-are-the-top-domains-963d3c68b2e2) gave me ideas of data to pull, and an idea of the type of SQL queries I could run.

-I pulled the data with SQL queries, and used R to take a longitudinal look at domains with the most stories, from 2006 to 2017 year-to-date.And I used R's [TidyText package](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html) to do a pretty terse sentiment analysis of story titles for top stories by score.
+I pulled the data with SQL queries, and used R to take a longitudinal look at domains with the most stories, from 2006 to 2017 year-to-date.And I used R's [TidyText package](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html) to do a pretty terse sentiment analysis of story titles for top stories by score; and again used the method from [this post](http://varianceexplained.org/r/trump-tweets/).

 # Domains with Most Stories, 2006 to May 2017